espressif/esp-video-components/esp_video/examples/simple_video_server/README.md

 ## Overview

-The example starts a HTTP server on a local network.
-You can use a browser to access this local server.
+The example starts two HTTP servers on a local network by using different ports.
+You can use a browser to access the servers.
 This example designs several APIs to fetch resources as follows:

 | URL     | Method | Description                                                  |